 LED lighting starts with a tiny chip comprised of layers of semi-conducting material.
 The chip, or multiple chips, is mounted on heat-conducting material (heat sink) and usually enclosed in a lens.
 This allows it to have lighting controls such as dimming, light sensing and pre-set timing.
 The whole system is then encased in a lighting fixture, architectural structure, or even a light bulb package.

 LEDs offer a bright outlook for the future of lighting.
-LED light bulbs consume less than a quarter of the electricity of compact fluorescent lighting while lasting almost 10 times as long.
+LED light bulbs consume less than a quarter of the electricity of compact fluorescent lighting (CFL light bulbs) while lasting almost 10 times as long.
 They will not burn out like typical bulbs, but will gradually decrease in light output.
-They also do not produce heat like incandescent bulbs.
+They also do not produce heat like an incandescent bulb.

 They work well in single-direction light applications such as in flashlights, recessed spot lighting and night lights as well as in omnidirectional applications, such as a table lamp.
 LEDs do not contain mercury and will remain cool to the touch and can be produced in a full spectrum of colors.
 The U.S. Department of Energy opens in new window estimates that rapid adoption of LED lighting in the U.S. by 2027 could: